alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 and precipitously subsume the previously high-end markets, these well managed companies almost always become extinct.

-Ries provides a very insightful method of countering the tide of moving upmarket and specialising until extinction.
-He calls it pivot or persevere milestones.
+Ries provides an insightful method of countering the tide of moving upmarket and specialising until extinction.
+He calls it *pivot or persevere* milestones.
 The basic idea is that at the end of each iteration through his build-measure-learn feedback loop, a startup has to decide whether it is going to persevere with current vision/strategy or pivot to something new and